ubisoft/stampinfo/README.md

 ## Installation:
 The addon must be installed in Administrator mode so that the Pillow Python library can be downloaded and deployed correctly.
+Also be sure that your firewall doesn't block the download (or use OpenVPN or equivalent).

 ## Features